Week of

 Do

-tea or coffee, can be the base of your slush.
+or even tea or coffee, can be the base of your

-juice.
-This amount can be adjusted, depending on how sweet the juice you are using
+can be adjusted, depending on how sweet the juice

 Bring

-Continue to stir every half hour until the mixture is completely slushy.
-Pile
+stir every half hour until the mixture is completely

 Week